monterail/knight/README.md

 # Knight
-scalac plugin that fight with case classes with default arguments, Java Refleciton API and NullPointerExpection problem
+scalac plugin that fights with case classes with default arguments, Java Refleciton API and NullPointerExpection problem

 ## Problem
 Having a case class with default constructor arguments like: